-The City has the water "in the ground" and water rights to serve about 1,322 1,100 residential connections.
-By adding additional pumps and receiving approval on the rights that are applied for, the City could serve about 1,900 1,700 residential connections.
+The City has water "in the ground" and water rights to serve about 1325 1,292 residential connections.
+By adding additional pumps and receiving approval on the rights that are applied for, the City could serve about 1,857 residential connections.
 This exceeds the storage capacity of the reservoirs and is more than needed for the projected growth for the City.
 The addition of large irrigation users or use of the city system to irrigate areas now served by the Providence-Logan Irrigation Company system, should it cease to provide water to its users, could certainly alter this figure.

-The city should still pursue the mitigating some of the shares they own of the Pro-Log Irrigation company to convert the applied 3 cfps application to culinary water usage.
+The city should still consider pursueing mitigating some of the shares they own of the Pro-Log Irrigation company to convert to the applied 3 CFS application to culinary water usage.

-Capacity of the reservoirs presently will accommodate about 1,322 1,875 residential connections.
-The city still owns a new reservoir site on a bluff just south of the Dry Canyon entrance east of Logan.
+The city owns a reservoir site on a bluff just south of the Dry Canyon entrance east of Logan, should it be needed.